singhangadin/android-filepicker/Readme.md

 5. Use ```dialog.show()``` method to show dialog.

 ### NOTE:
-Marshmallow and further requests for the permission on runtime.
+Marshmallow and above requests for the permission on runtime.
 You should override `onRequestPermissionsResult` in Activity/AppCompatActivity class and show the dialog only if permissions have been granted.

 ```java
         //Add this method to show Dialog when the required permission has been granted to the app.